klakplok/goji/README.md

 For this to work, binding **authors** have to explain how to grab library sources in binding descriptions.
-This is done by writing a script using primitives from the `Goji_grab` module which will download / unpack the sources and put them in a specific form, as explained just after.
+This is done by writing a script using primitives from the `Goji.Grab` module which will download / unpack the sources and put them in a specific form, as explained just after.
 Such a script can be provided for every registered component using the `~grab` parameter.